asantos2000/fn-thumb/README.md

 The fn-thumb depends on npm module [sharp](https://www.npmjs.com/package/sharp).

-The image provide by FnProject doesn't have all required dependencies for its installation.
+The image provides by FnProject doesn't have all required dependencies for its installation.
 See: <https://github.com/lovell/sharp/issues/564>

-You can build your own image cloning one of official images from <https://github.com/fnproject/dockers>.
+You can build your own image cloning one of the official images from <https://github.com/fnproject/dockers>.

 For this example the image was created from <https://github.com/asantos2000/fn-thumb/tree/master/node-py>: